 - 2.4.1 Upon request and subject to applicable law and respect for the confidentiality and trade secrets of the information provided, EY will: - a.
-Provide copies of the results of any assessment of compliance with the Processor Policy to the competent European supervisory authority - b.
-Provide a copy of the results to the Client, to the extent that an assessment relates to personal data EY processes on behalf of that Client - 2.4.2 EY will also provide a copy of the results of any assessment of compliance to the EY Global Privacy Leader who will be responsible for liaising with the European supervisory authorities for this purpose.
-In addition, EY has agreed that in accordance with the provisions of clause 5 of the Cooperation Procedure, 10 supervisory authorities may assess compliance by EY with this Processor Policy.
-The EY Global Privacy Leader will also be responsible for liaising with the European supervisory authorities for this purpose.
+Provide copies of the results of any assessment of compliance with the UK Processor Policy to the ICO; and - b.
+Provide a copy of the results to the Client, to the extent that an assessment relates to personal data EY processes on behalf of that Client - 2.4.2 EY will also provide a copy of the results of any assessment of compliance to the EY Global Privacy Leader who will be responsible for liaising with the ICO for this purpose.
+In addition, EY has agreed that in accordance with the provisions of clause 5 of the Cooperation Procedure, the ICO may assess compliance by EY with this UK Processor Policy.
+The EY Global Privacy Leader will also be responsible for liaising with the ICO for this purpose.